Minor in Air Force Studies

 Students may enroll in the General Military Course with no military obligation.
-The GMC courses deal primarily with the various Air Force organizations and their missions, as well as the history of the Air Force.
+The GMC courses focus on Air Force organizations and their missions, Air Force history, and basic leadership skills.
 Communication skills are also emphasized.

 Professional Officer Course (The Advanced Course)

 Enrollment in the POC is limited to those students who have applied and been accepted for the course.
 Selection is based on interest in the Air Force together with academic records, observed leadership abilities, physical fitness, and SAT/ACT scores.
 Application is normally made while a member of the GMC.
 Individuals entering the POC must have two academic years remaining in college as full-time students at the undergraduate level.
 Upon completion, all POC students are obligated to accept a commission and enter the active-duty Air Force.

 Junior-year materials emphasize student involvement in learning and practicing management